 Bitcoin’s price was stuck in a narrow range below $6,800 for 20 straight days.
 It finally surpassed $7,000 early on Tuesday.
 The traders did not worry too much about it as they are well aware that periods of low volatility often come to a boisterous end.
 However, bearish bitcoin future betas had hit a record low yesterday, signaling that investor sentiment was beginning to shift into bullish mode.

-The news of SEC’s decision to reject several ETF proposals did not have any effect on prices.
+The news of the SEC’s decision to reject several ETF proposals did not have any effect on prices.
 This was a sign that the bearish market pressure was reaching exhaustion.
 After closing a 4-hour session above the elusive resistance zone of $6,700-$6,850, the bulls continued to ultimately pass the peak of 22nd August.

-According to the CoinDesk Bitcoin Price Index, bitcoin currently is trading at an average price of $7,064 across exchanges.
+According to the CoinDesk Bitcoin Price Index, bitcoin is currently trading at an average price of $7,064 across exchanges.
 Bitcoin price reached the peak point of $7,070 today so far.
 A short-term pullback is considered to be healthy because it proves that it can hold as support.
 The daily chart depicts that the price may move to around $7,600.
 This low has hit a new mark for bitcoin is defending its first higher low on the daily timeframe since 3rd April.
-The momentum is shifting towards the bull as the 50 and 100 days EMAs are forming a bull cross.
+The momentum is shifting towards the bull as the 50 and 100 days EMAs form a bull cross.
 This is indicative that the bears will no longer be in focus.